KnowFutures — Issue N°1

 Image Two

-Imagine if... we embarked on a fantasy-inspired journey of discovery; where visitors uncover hidden treasures through a gamified experience, igniting curiosity and forging deeper connections to the nationʼs people and rich cultural heritage.
+We embarked on a fantasy-inspired journey of discovery; where visitors uncover hidden treasures through a gamified experience, igniting curiosity and forging deeper connections to the nationʼs people and rich cultural heritage.

 03 — Reconnect

-How might we reconnect the cultural landscape and natural environment to revive our cultural heritage of integrated balance between the two?
+How Might We reconnect the cultural landscape and natural environment to revive our cultural heritage of integrated balance between the two?

 Image Three